LAKE OF MERCY

 This collection includes 20 songs of healing, hope and encouragement.
 Whether you’re singing by someone’s side, or in a group longing for hope and healing, there’s a song in here I think you could use.
 I compiled this resource with hospital chaplain and friend Bill Dexheimer Pharris (see reviews below).
 We hope you can use these songs.
 Thanks. — BH.

-Find a song.
+Find a song below.
 Listen.
 Download.

 “In my 25 years as a hospital chaplain, there are two songs I have turned to again and again, to sing with patients of a wide variety of spiritual traditions: Bread for the Journey and Lake of Mercy, composed by my friend Bret Hesla.
 Both these songs, with simple melodies that seem to sing themselves from the first time they are heard, consistently evoke images and experiences of healing and wholeness during times when there is hope for physical healing, and just as readily in the sacred context of letting go at end of life.
 I have sung them hundreds of times but for me they have never become tiresome or stale, for they always seem to bring joy and strength to others at first hearing.”